hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/3-networking/index.md

     - easier & cheaper to install
     - signal interference from other devices
     - more portability to client devices

+### Microwave Transmissions

+- advantages
+    - directional antennae
+        - increased performance
+        - low power usage
+        - point directly at each other
+            - can use same frequencies
+            - (as neighbouring transmissions)
+            - without interference
+    - Narrow microwave beams do not interfere (with other equipment)
+    - Small antennae means more portable
+        - e.g. portable radio systems
+    - large bandwidth
+        - carry more data

+- disadvantages
+    - tall antennae
+        - difficult to install
+    - Line of sight required
+        - antenna cannot be 'over horizon' (earth curvature)
+        - (limited to 50-80 km)
+        - else,
+            - obstacles will interfere
+            - Unable to penetrate obstacles
+            - causes interference
+        - so position antennas intrusively
+    - atmospheric conditions can degrade signal
+        - (weather)
+        - 'Rain fade' absorbs microwaves by weather
+        - dust / smoke / high-pollen-counts because signal scatters (by particles)
+        - Solar events
+    - ?? can be intercepted behind official antenna (eg: by space satellite) ??

 ### WiFi